It seems as though businesses have specialized teams whose only job is to come up with new and more outrageous fees to charge us.

-Of all those bank fees, convenience fees and other random charges we pay, the worst by far are the ones attached to 401(k)s and other retirement accounts.
+Of all those bank fees, convenience fees and other random charges we pay, the worst by far are the fees attached to 401(k) plans and other retirement accounts.

-While new disclosure rules went into effect in 2012, these 401(k) fees are still poorly understood and often overlooked by workers.
-What’s more, the fees can seem deceptively small even though they have the potential to add up to hundreds of thousands of lost dollars.
+What’s more, the fees seem deceptively small even though they can add up to hundreds of thousands of lost dollars.

 |Beginning balance||Annual return||Fees||Balance in 35 years|

-And that’s if your 401(k) has only $25,000 in it.
-Imagine how much you would stand to lose if you were more diligent about your retirement savings.
+And that’s if your 401(k) had only $25,000 in it.
+Imagine how much money you would stand to lose in fees if you were more diligent about saving for retirement.

-- Investment fees: This is the money you pay to have your money managed in an investment fund.
-These fees are listed on disclosure statements as percentages and often under the heading “expense ratio.”
+- Investment fees: These are fees you pay to have your money managed in an investment fund.
+These fees are listed on disclosure statements as a percentage that is often called an “expense ratio.”

-- Individual service fees: These final fees are the ones attached to specific transactions and services, such as fees for requesting a loan or reallocating your funds.
+- Individual service fees: These are fees attached to optional features offered by a 401(k) plan, such as fees for getting a 401(k) loan.

-While these fees can be thousands of dollars each year, you might never know it because you don’t pay them directly.
+While these fees can cost you thousands of dollars each year, you might never know it because you don’t pay them directly.
 Instead, they are pulled out of your 401(k) automatically.

 Without the pain of having to write a check to the investment firm for managing your account, it’s easy to miss the fact that fees can be a drain on your retirement savings.

 To stop the bleeding, you first need to assess the damage.
-Your 401(k) is required to provide an annual statement showing, among other things, the fees included in the plan.
-The statement gives help in comparing costs.
+Your 401(k) is required to provide an annual statement showing — among other things — the fees included in the plan.
 Pull it out and take a look at what you’re paying.

-- Invest in index accounts: Actively managed accounts have the highest fees, but Morningstar data show they often lag behind index funds in terms of performance.
-Invest your money in mutual funds tied to stock indexes, such as the S&P 500, to reduce your costs and maybe even increase your returns.
+- Invest in index funds: Actively managed mutual funds have higher fees than passively managed funds, aka index funds.
+After accounting for fees, many active funds also lag behind index funds in terms of performance.
+So invest your money in funds tied to stock indexes, such as the Standard & Poor’s 500 Index, to reduce your costs and maybe even increase your returns.

-- Leave your money alone: Every time you transfer funds, you pay a fee.
+- Leave your money alone: In some cases, you might pay a fee if you sell one fund and purchase another.
 Pretend your 401(k) is a rotisserie chicken: Set it and forget it.
 Well, you don’t want to forget it completely, but you shouldn’t be switching funds every time the market hiccups either.

-- Talk to your employer: If you look through your plan prospectus and aren’t impressed with what you see, let your employer know.
-Ask if they would consider changes that may open up new fund options.
+- Talk to your employer: If you look through your plan disclosures and aren’t impressed with what you see, let your employer know.
+Ask if the employer would consider changes that may open up new fund options.
 Gather a few of your co-workers to approach the human resources department together in order to make a stronger case for your proposal.
-The law requires plan fiduciaries (an employer, usually) to consider fees and expenses when choosing a plan and to operate the plan in the interest of employees.
-Learn more by calling a federal Employee Benefits Security Administration adviser at 1-866-444-3272.